hendrik-schulte/UnityEnhanced/Variables/README.md

 ![](https://s18.postimg.org/ugfxc3sd5/image.png)

-Constants work like usual bools while a variable is defined as a ScriptableObject.
+Constants work like normal bools while a variable is defined by a ScriptableObject saved in an asset file.
 You create Variables by right clicking in your Project Window > Create > Variables > Bool Variable.

 The Scriptable Object exists globally and can be referenced from within multiple scenes.
-This is useful for shared date between multiple scripts and scenes.
+This is useful for shared data between multiple scripts and scenes.

 ## Acknowledgement